Proxieru/EndPoint/README.md

 # Error reporting
 It will tell you the errors under the Input Server portion once they occur.

-# Ending stuff
+# Extra Info
-This program isn't complete and I still have things to add.
-It is open source and if you plan to include it in one of your projects please credit and list this repo.
-Same with if you fork it (Also please think about starring)

-Thank you for checking out this repo, this is one of my first projects and i'm doing it to have fun and learn more about GUI dev
+This program is under development and I am doing it for fun so it may randomly not recieve updates for awhile so don't expect them to be constant